Where to Stay in Zagreb

 When the sun sets, Lower Town sparkles with an array of bars, nightclubs, and restaurants.
 Accommodation options are also plenty, featuring a mix of luxury hotels, budget hostels, and self-catering apartments.

-4. British Square: A Shopper’s Paradise and a Buzzing Cultural Hub
+4. British Square (Britanski Trg): A Shopper’s Paradise and a Buzzing Cultural Hub

 Picture a bustling city square nestled on Ilica Street, in the western periphery of the Lower Town’s Ban Jelačić Square.
 It’s not your typical district but rather a vibrant gathering spot – welcome to the British Square!